lizmat/unprint/README.md

 DESCRIPTION
 ===========

-This module provides a fast `print`, `say` and `put` that will directly write to STDOUT of the OS without any overhead caused by determining which `$*OUT` to actually use.
+This module provides fast `print`, `say` and `put` subroutines that will directly write to STDOUT of the OS without any overhead caused by determining which `$*OUT` to actually use.
 As such, this should give you similar speeds as Perl 5's output.

 AUTHOR
 ======